 Maybe you have worked with the same IT provider for some time.
-Perhaps, you handle IT yourself or task one of your employees with the responsibility.
+Perhaps, you handle IT yourself or task one of your employees with the responsibility for every technology solution.
 If you’re unsure whether your current support is right for your business, it’s important to take a closer look.
-Your business and its needs change over time; your IT support must keep pace.
+Your business needs change over time; your business solutions, specifically your IT support, must keep pace.

 Changing providers may seem like a major headache that requires more time than you have to give.
 However, staying put is like standing still… and is that really what’s best for the business?
 Although it’s intimidating, the benefits will make it worthwhile.
 What’s more, even the process of change can uncover new opportunities for your business and, when done properly, may not be as difficult as you think it will be.